ziruizhu/SHGCN/README.md

 This is our Pytorch implementation for the paper:

->Inhomogeneous Social Recommendation with Hypergraph Convolutional Networks.
+>Zirui Zhu, Chen Gao, Xu Chen, Nian Li, Depeng Jin, and Yong Li.
+Inhomogeneous Social Recommendation with Hypergraph Convolutional Networks, in ICDE 2022.

-Author: Anonymous authors.

 ## Introduction
 Social HyperGraph Convolutionl Network (SHGCN) is a new recommendation framework based on hypergraph convolution, effectively utilizing the triple social relations.